Crossthroat sawpalate

 The crossthroat sawpalate (Serrivomer jesperseni) is an eel in the family Nemichthyidae (snipe eels).
 It was described by Marie-Louise Bauchot in 1953.
 It is a marine, deep water-dwelling eel which is known from the western and eastern Pacific Ocean, including Papua New Guinea, British Columbia, Canada; the Gulf of Panama and Chile.
-It dwells at a maximum depth of 825 metres.
-Males can reach a maximum total length of 40.6 centimetres.
+It dwells at a maximum depth of 825 m.
+Males can reach a maximum total length of 40.6 cm.

 The species epithet "jesperseni" refers to P. Jespersen, a monographer of leptocephalids in the family Anguillidae.